erjohnson/erjohnson.github.io/content/samples/bulk-user-imports.md

 The returned entity represents the import job.

-When the user import job finishes and if `send_completion_email` was set to `true`, the tenant administrators will get an email notifying them that job either failed or succeeded.
+When the user import job finishes and if `send_completion_email` was set to `true`, the tenant administrators will get an email notifying them that the job either failed or succeeded.
 For example, an email for a failed job might say it failed to parse the users JSON file when importing users.

 ### Concurrent import jobs